Reemaask2/Data-science-Udacity-nanodegree/SecondProject/README.md

 Disaster Response Pipeline Project

 Project Motivation:

-In this project, I applied my data engineering skills to analyze disaster data from Figure Eight, build a model designed to classify the disaster messages.
+In this very insteresting project, I applied my data engineering skills to analyze disaster data from Figure Eight, build a model designed to classify the disaster messages.
 Through the creation of a machine learning pipeline for categorizing real time messages that were dent during disaster times to direct them to the relevant relief agencies.
 Moreover, the project has a web application interface, enabling emergency workers to input new messages and promptly receive classification results in multiple categories.
 This will be shows as  an insightful visualization! :)

 File Descriptions:
 1. data: